 Dry red wine with purple reflections; intense, enveloping, complex bouquet with a predominance of fruity and floral sensations along with a strong spicy component and notes of toastiness.
-Flavor is full, well-structured, persistent and harmonious, pleasantly fresh and tasty.
+The flavor is full, well-structured, persistent and harmonious, pleasantly fresh and tasty.

 Pairs well with charcuterie, boiled meat, stews, roasts, and ripe cheeses.
 Suitable for dishes of red meat, chicken liver or giblets cooked with herbs; also pairs surprisingly well with all varieties of fish cooked with tomatoes, fried in batter or baked.

 Albarossa’s fascinating character is captured best after aging.

 Uncork and serve at 16-18° C in medium-sized goblets, rolling the glass lightly to aerate the wine.

 Available in 0.75 liter bottles

 Our 10 year-old Albarossa vineyard is located near Strevi at 350 masl and is characterized by white marl- limestone and south-west exposure.

 It is not a very common vine elsewhere but is quite diffuse in the vicinity of Acqui Terme.

 Classic Guyot training system with a density of 4000 vines and yield of 60 quintals per hectare.